EduardoBre/Causation-Integration-RCA-BP-Violations/README.md

 This repository is mainly divided in 3 sections:

 ### [Pre-Processing](src/preprocessing)
-The pre-processing directory entails all the implementation regarding the refactoring of the dataset to fit the purposes of the implementaiton in this repo.
+The pre-processing directory entails all the implementation regarding the refactoring of the dataset to fit the purposes of the implementation in this repo.
 Furthermore, all aspects related to prompt engineering are also entailed here.

 ### [Processing](src/processing)